microsoft/Analysis-Services/MetadataTranslator/Metadata Translator/Documentation/README.md

 > Note
 >
 > If a translation exists for the specified locale identifier, MTCmd exports the existing translated strings.
 If a translation does not exist, MTCmd generates a translation file without translated strings.
 You can then add the translations by using a localization tool and import the file as explained in the next section to add the translations to the dataset.
-For a list of supported locale identifiers, refer to the [supportedlanguages.json]('https://github.com/microsoft/Analysis-Services/blob/master/MetadataTranslator/Metadata Translator/Resources/supportedlanguages.json') file.
+For a list of supported locale identifiers, refer to the [supportedlanguages.json]('https://github.com/microsoft/Analysis-Services/blob/master/MetadataTranslator/Metadata Translator/Resources/supportedlanguages.json') file under Resources in the Metadata Translator project folder.

 ### Importing translations